hamletfernandez/Capstone22/README.md

 ourmomentwithart.com

 Instructions: The experience focuses on creating art using a keyboard.
 It maps the number of keys held at one time to different effects within the art frame.
-On Mac keyboards the limit to how many keys you can press may be 6, but this project supports up to 30 keys!
+On some keyboards the limit to how many keys you can press may be 6, but this project supports up to 30 keys!